HarryPaniccc/DnD/Session Notes/Vanguard/Session 85.5 - The North Estravian Faults.md

 **Dulussahn 2nd - Whatsapp gameplay**
 - Kanan has his first vision of a fallen wizard
 - During their travel the group notices the battleground of the dragons and Kanan encounters a group of [[Winter Wolf|Winter Wolves]]
+- The group fights off the winter wolves, which follow them into a blizzard.
+Kanan and Caede find a shelter under the bridge/highroad they are wandering towards, and dispatch of a giant and his mammoth, but when they separate from the group the winter wolves attack their caraan.
+They fight the wolves off and rest for the night

+**Dulussahn 3rd - Whatsapp gameplay**
+- The group ascends the highroad that once led to [[Steinwalde]]
+- Kanan experiences the second vision from [[Lathran Murke]]
 # Kanan's Vision
 ---
 > Every evening Kanan will receive a new vision from a lost spirit in this region form his **Grim Psychometry** feature